 Let’s see what a human being’s basic needs are to survive.

 It is free and cleaner than in many other countries since Norway is very keen on keeping a clean environment.
 You find out as soon as you learn the rules in your town about sorting out the garbage and such.
-The expensive electric cars are bought mostly because they are friendly to the environment.
+The expensive electric cars are bought mostly because they are environmentally friendly.
 Corona has made the air even cleaner since the travels by plane stopped.
 Of course, the virus was spread through the air, yet the rest of the polluting factors were reduced considerably.

 It is free.
 Tap water in Norway is good to drink.
 The same from the rivers and lakes on the mountains, for those who are fond of hiking and not only.
 Nature is very accessible in Norway.
 The human body is 90% water; therefore, water is the best liquid to drink.
 I heard once a wise man saying that water is for the brain what air is for the lungs.
 It is not my intention to speak here about the importance of water for our health.
 A simple google search can tell you more than me.
 We die faster without water than without food.
 This is also why nutritionists say that the first thing we need to do when we are hungry is to breath because we most likely don’t have enough oxygen.
 The next thing we need t do is to drink water because we ‘re probably dehydrated, and only after that should we think of food.
 Therefore, I think it is a good thing that water is accessible in Norway.
 In many other countries you need to buy drinking water, or to boil the tap water, because it can be damaging other wise.

 Where I live, I get water straight from the mountain, from a well about 400 meters up my house.
 I cannot imagine the work people who built that house did so they can bring it all that way to the house.
-I was told by my neighbors that they dag those plumbing ditches by hand.
-When I moved there (very soon after I moved to Norway) I was having some troubles with my kidneys.
-Some sand thought they were a good place to form itself.
-A year after living there and drinking that water, the doctors found nothing at all, when I went to check this issue again.
-And the medicine came from the nature, for free.
+My neighbors told me that they dag those plumbing ditches by hand.

 As far as I know, all the water in Norway comes from natural sources, very close to where people live.
 If there is anything people are paying for is the building and the maintenance of the plumbing system the municipalities are doing.
-Unless they live in the country side and they have access to own wells, like I do.
+Unless they live in the countryside and have access to own wells, like I do.

 Even in coffee shops, pubs, and restaurants, the water is very often offered for free.
 Of course, it also depends in how fancy the place is.